IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ## 3. Reconcile function return types

-The [reconcile function](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Reconciler) can produce various return types.
+The [Reconcile function](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Reconciler) can produce various return types.

 The function definition is <b>Reconcile(ctx context.Context, req ctrl.Request) (Result, error)</b>.

 The reconcile function returns a `(Result, err)`.

 The first field <!--EM first field in what?
-The reconcile fucntion? or the return types??-->is the [`Result` struct](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Result) which has two fields, `Requeue` and `RequeueAfter`.
+The reconcile function? or the return types??-->is the [`Result` struct](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/reconcile#Result) which has two fields, `Requeue` and `RequeueAfter`.

 * `Requeue` is a boolean data type that tells the reconcile function to requeue again.
-This data type defaults to false.
+This data type defaults to "false".
 * `RequeueAfter` expects a `time.Duration` that tells the reconciler to requeue after a specific amount of time.

 For example the following code requeues after 30 seconds.